utkarshminds/frcit_gen_ai_sttp/README.md

 # Step 10 - type git branch pranav (git branch BRANCH_NAME)
 # Step 11 - type git checkout pranav (git checkout BRANCH_NAME)
 # Step 12 - type git status (Verify if you are in your branch)
+# Step 13 - commit the files to remote repo
 '''
 If any problem in creating virtual env then